 Administer orally 2 times daily, as needed.

 Warning: DO NOT EXCEED RECOMMENDED DOSAGE.
+Not recommended for use with pets under 6 weeks old.
+If younger than six weeks, you may dose the mom and the babies will get the benefits of the product via nursing.
 Keep out of the reach of children.
 Do not give Canine-DT to animals that are pregnant, or have pancreas or liver disease.
 Do not give Canine-DT to cats.
 As with any product allergic reactions may occur.
 Stop giving Canine-DT if you see any of the following: Rashes, hives, edema (swelling), diarrhea, or blood in stools.
 If your pet has a reaction, give charcoal and take to a veterinarian.
 (Have your vet treat for symptoms.)
 May cause miscarriage in some animals.

 The Canine Distemper Virus is inhaled to nearby lymph nodes where it begins to incubate.
 The infection will spread quickly through the lymphatic tissue and infect all the lymphoid organs within 5 days.
 By day nine, the virus will have reached the blood system.
 It then reaches the lining of the respiratory, gastrointestinal, urogenital, and central nervous system where it begins to cause damage.